 Proportion of population living on less than $1.90 a day:

 171 out of 189

 Key Partner Country since:

 Ireland and Malawi

-Since the opening of the Irish embassy in Lilongwe, the capital city of Malawi in 2007 and the setting up of the official aid programme, Irish Aid has worked with a variety of partner organisations, including government institutions, UN agencies, international research institutions and aid agencies to deliver on our development objectives, as set out in our Malawi Country Strategy Plan (CSP) (PDF, 924.8kb).
+Since the opening of the Irish Embassy in Lilongwe, the capital city of Malawi in 2007 and the setting up of the official aid programme, Irish Aid has worked with a variety of partner organisations, including government institutions, UN agencies, international research institutions and aid agencies to deliver on our development objectives, as set out in the Malawi Country Strategy Plan 2016-2020 (PDF, 1.31MB).

 In addition to support provided through the bilateral aid programme, we support the work of local and international aid agencies and missionary organisations in Malawi through our civil society funding schemes.

 This has built on the already strong historic links between Ireland and Malawi.
 We are also working to improve trade relations between Ireland and Malawi and we support a number of research and learning partnerships between higher education institutions in Ireland and Malawi.